Mechanics of incompatible asymmetric grain boundary migration: Model

 where $\Gamma$ is a multi-well function with minima of $0$ when exactly one $\eta_n=1$, and $\epsilon>0$ is a tolerance corresponding to the diffuse boundary width.
 Note that setting $\epsilon=0$ would eliminate the existence of any non-trivial solution.
 The function $\phi^*$ is a dual dissipation potential, having the form

 where $\phi^0_n$ and $\phi^1_n$ are rate-independent and rate-dependent coefficients, respectively.
+The rate-independent coefficient $\phi^0_n$ is interpreted as the critical driving force necessary to drive the boundary; the rate-dependent coefficient $\phi^1_n$ is the ratio of the driving force to the boundary velocity (i.e. the reciprocal of the mobility).
 In principle, the value of these coefficients is dependent on boundary character; however, we consider them here to be isotropic along with the grain boundary energy.
 The solution of \cref{eq:min_diss_pot} leads to the following kinetic relation for $\eta$:

-where $\lambda$ is a Lagrange multiplier whose value depends on $\epsilon$ (and consequently $\ell_{gb}$) and is chosen by calibration. $\delta/\delta\eta_n$ indicates the variational derivative, and the asterisk on $W$ indicates minimization with respect to $\bm{\phi}$ by quasi-static solution of mechanical equilibrium.
+where $\lambda$ can be considered either a Lagrange multiplier enforcing the boundary localization penalty, or can be calculated based on the grain boundary energy $\sigma$.
+Here, it is determined based on the latter. $\delta/\delta\eta_n$ indicates the variational derivative, and the asterisk on $W$ indicates minimization with respect to $\bm{\phi}$ by quasi-static solution of mechanical equilibrium.
 In the absence of rate-independent terms ($\phi^0_n=0$) and elastic terms, the above reduces to basic curvature-driven flow.
 Rate-independent coefficients act as a threshold\footnote{Not to be confused with the ``threshold dynamics'' family of methods for solving similar problems}, rendering the kinetic relation nonlinear and producing a variety of interesting behaviors in phase field methods \cite{hu2025atomisticinformed,guin2023phasefield,liang2012nonlinear}.
 In this work, the specific forms of $\sigma$, $\ell_{gb}$, $\Gamma$, etc., follow \cite{moelans2008quantitative,moelans2008quantitativea} and subsequent works, though the flow rule framework itself can be generalized to any phase field method.
+For completeness, a set of parameters and their interpretation are provided in \cref{tab:parameter_summary}, and input files for all simulations are supplied in the supplementary information.